tschaffter/docker-getdns-stubby/README.md

 DNS-over-TLS).
 Stubby encrypts DNS queries sent from a client machine (desktop or laptop) to a DNS Privacy resolver increasing end user privacy.

-Stubby is developed by the getdns team.
-This project builds Stubby from its source using the instruction available in the GitHub repository [getdnsapi/stubby].
+This project builds Stubby from its source using the instruction available in the GitHub repository [getdnsapi/getdns].

 <img alt="getdns" src="https://raw.githubusercontent.com/tschaffter/docker-getdns-stubby/main/images/getdns.svg" height="100px">